ZachWatkins/pdf-data-js/README.md

-# PDF Data Visualization using JavaScript
+# Accessible PDFs Using Static Site Generation

+The goal of this project is to demonstrate how to build accessible PDF files locally using web frameworks, libraries, and tools.

 This project includes Node scripts for downloading, filtering, and converting XLSX files to JSON for use in a printable PDF file from a rendered web page.
 Two top-level NodeJS dependencies are used: xlsx and puppeteer.